Tricky4/Todo-List-DB/README.md

 ## Next Steps:

-Configure IMDB Clone Data: Explore the Django admin interface (http://localhost:8000/admin) to begin setting up and managing data for your IMDB Clone application.
+Configure Todo List Data: Explore the Django admin interface (http://localhost:8000/admin) to begin setting up and managing data for your Todo List application.
 Consult the project's documentation for specific instructions on data configuration.
-Development: Customize your IMDB Clone application using Django's powerful features.
+Development: Customize your Todo List application using Django's powerful features.
 Refer to the project's documentation and [Django's official documentation](https://docs.djangoproject.com/en/5.0/) for comprehensive guidance.
 ## Additional Tips:

 Consider using a code editor with Django-specific features for a more streamlined development experience (e.g., PyCharm, Visual Studio Code with Django extensions).
 Utilize version control (e.g., Git) to track changes to your codebase and collaborate effectively with others.
-By following these steps, you'll have a well-structured and functional local development environment set up for your IMDB Clone project.
+By following these steps, you'll have a well-structured and functional local development environment set up for your Todo List project.
 Happy coding!❤️

 ## Reference:
 [Django Rest Framework Documentation](https://www.django-rest-framework.org/)